 The Womb + Voice Connection

-As we prepare to open the doors for our next session of the Six-Week Womb Sciences Online Immersion, I feel called to share about the connection between two of the most powerful places of expression and creation within the body – the voice and the womb.
+Our doors for our 6-Week Online Womb Sciences Immersion are ALWAYS open.
+I feel called to share about the connection between two of the most powerful places of expression and creation within the body – the voice and the womb.

-If you desire to dive into these teachings in an intimate, guided, sacred container with me, click the link below to join the waitlist for Womb Sciences.
+If you desire to dive into these teachings in an intimate, guided, sacred container with me, join below.

 And now, the teachings –